 This program provides a comprehensive foundation for your career as an Office Administrator.
 Graduates of the one-year Office Administration program, are able to perform a wide variety of office tasks and gain an understanding of Canadian business fundamentals, including business writing.
 Students will be taught basic computer skills, keyboarding, editing and revising skills, as well as administrative procedures.
 Those with good organizational skills, an interest in computers, the ability to follow directions, and strong communication skills should definitely consider this career choice.

-- Students will gain an understanding via simulation labs and business applications in banking, accounting and publishing.
+- Students will gain an understanding via simulation labs and applications in banking, accounting and business documents.

 OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level qualify for admission to this program.